scribe-security/docs/docs/ci-integrations/github/README.md

            scribe-audience: ${{ env.AUTH }}
            scribe-url: ${{ env.SCRIBE_URL }}

-      # Build a push your image - example skips this as where using the published mongo express.
+      # Build and push your image - this example skips this step as we're using the published mongo express.
       # - name: Build and push remote
       #   uses: docker/build-push-action@v2
       #   with:
       #     context: .
       #     push: true
       #     tags: mongo-express:1.0.0-alpha.4

       - name: Gensbom Image generate bom, upload to scribe